udev-br/SIGFOX-EDK/README.md

 | en_thermocouple_type | Type of thermocouple used. | MCP9600_TYPE_K<br>MCP9600_TYPE_J<br>MCP9600_TYPE_T<br>MCP9600_TYPE_N<br>MCP9600_TYPE_S<br>MCP9600_TYPE_E<br>MCP9600_TYPE_B<br>MCP9600_TYPE_R |

 Check our <b>Thermocouple Example</b> for an example of how to set these parameters.

+_Please be aware that not all EDK models include the Thermocouple controller and its input connectors.
+Please check which version you require prior to purchasing._

 <sub>[Back to top](#top)</sub>